DrexelBioControl/GITHUB-Predictive-Analysis-of-Amplification-in-Biochemical-Feedback-Circuits/_FinalProduct_/README.md

 - All fitted parameter bounds must satisfy `0 < lower < upper` because fitting is performed in log space.
 - A held-out plot is only produced when `all_conditions` contains a condition absent from `fit_conditions`.
 - A parameter at its fitting bound may be poorly identified or may need a wider scientifically justified bound.
-- If all fitting data use zero amplification control, parameters that act only through amplification may not be identifiable.
-Treat those amplification predictions as exploratory until amplification data or independent parameter values are available.
 - When an XML file changes, delete only its matching file in `generated_models/` and rerun Code 1.
 Do not edit generated model files manually.
 - The adapter supports the SBML features used here, but not arbitrary assignment rules, rate rules, algebraic rules, or events.